 Temporary changes introduced:

 - The earnings are adjusted with the unemployment benefit in periods of four weeks or one month even when the period includes days for which the applicant is not entitled to unemployment benefits.
 Wages paid during the period are thus taken into account in the adjustment even if there is no entitlement to unemployment benefits for the day the wages are paid.
-The change will be in force 11.5-31.12.2020.
+To compensate for this, any wages paid during the adjustment period are not recalculated to correspond to a monthly wage; instead they are taken into account as such.
+The change will be in force from 11 May 2020 to 31 March 2021.

 - The exempt amount applicable to unemployment benefits has been raised temporarily.
 The exempt amount is the amount a recipient of unemployment benefits can earn without it reducing their benefits.
-You can earn up to 465 euros before taxes if your benefit is paid every four weeks, or up to 500 euros if your benefit is paid on a monthly basis.
-The increase applies to benefit adjustment periods beginning between 1 June 2020 and 31 December 2020.
+If the benefit is paid every four weeks, you can earn a gross amount, i.e. amount before taxes, of EUR 465.
+If the benefit is paid on a monthly basis, you can earn EUR 500.
+The increase applies to benefit adjustment periods beginning between 1 June 2020 and 31 March 2021.

 - Kela can pay self-employed persons labour market subsidy, if their full-time employment in their business has ended, or if their income from self-employment, because of the epidemic, is less than EUR 1,089.67 per month.
-These changes will be effective until 3December 2020.
+These changes will be effective until 31 March 2021.

 - Normally, the tax information for the previous year is used when adjusting the income from self-employment.
 If a self-employed person’s income has changed due to the coronavirus outbreak, he or she can temporarily himself/herself report the current income to Kela.
 Kela adjusts this income with the benefit.
-The change will be in effect 11.5-31.12.2020.
+The change will be in effect from 11 May 2020 to 31 March 2021.

 - The exempt amount applicable to unemployment benefits has been raised temporarily.
 The exempt amount is the amount that a recipient of unemployment benefits can earn without it affecting their benefits.
-If you are self-employed, you can earn up to 465 euros before taxes if your benefit is paid every four weeks, or up to 500 euros if your benefit is paid on a monthly basis.
-The increase applies to benefit adjustment periods beginning between 1 June 2020 and 31 December 2020.
+If the benefit is paid every four weeks, you can earn a gross amount, i.e. amount before taxes, of EUR 465.
+If the benefit is paid on a monthly basis, you can earn EUR 500.
+The increase applies to benefit adjustment periods beginning between 1 June 2020 and 31 March 2021.